 Security

-Endpoints are secure by default and you'd have to call AllowAnonymous() in the configuration if you'd like to allow unauthenticated users to access a particular endpoint.
+Endpoints are secure by default.
+You'd have to explicitly call AllowAnonymous() in the configuration if unauthenticated access is to be allowed to a particular endpoint.

 JWT Bearer Authentication

 Support for easy JWT Bearer Authentication is provided.
-You simply need to install the FastEndpoints.Security package and register it in the middleware pipeline like so:
+Install the FastEndpoints.Security package and register it in the middleware pipeline like so:

 dotnet add package FastEndpoints.Security